-Ken Paxton accused of threatening colleagues as his impeachment hearing begins
+Texas GOP Attorney General Ken Paxton impeached by Republican-controlled Statehouse

 Related video: Texas House to vote on AG Ken Paxton impeachment

-Texas Attorney General Ken Paxton has been accused of threatening colleagues with political blowback if they vote for his impeachment.
+Texas Attorney General Ken Paxton has been impeached by the GOP-controlled Texas Statehouse in a historic vote.

+The vote came after Mr Paxton was accused of threatening colleagues with political blowback if they supported his impeachment.

 State Representative Charlie Geren, who like Mr Paxton is a member of the Republican Party, said that “several members of this House while on the floor of this House, doing the state business, received telephone calls from general Paxton personally, threatening them with political consequences in their next election,” according to The Texas Tribune.